nukeolay/nukeolay/README.md

 🔮 I see myself coding till I die.

-👨🏻‍💻 My dream job is at a product company, where I can express my love and attention for my users, fully remote or remote first, working with a fairly modern tech stack, where I can keep on learning and honing my skills.
+👨🏻‍💻 My dream job is at a product company, where I can express my love and attention for my users, fully remote or remote first, where I can keep on learning and honing my skills.

 ## Highlights